Direct Care Worker Competency Test

 44 / 50

-44. Which of the following is not a step in preparing a participant for transfer?
+44. Which of the following is not a safety tip for elderly toilet use?

 45 / 50

-45. All of the following are true about the documentation EXCEPT:
+45. All of the following are means to prevent falls in the home EXCEPT:

 46 / 50